Auxiliary ego: Psychoanalytic Intervention

 In one of the psychoanalytic interventions, Dr. Scott Boles described how he approached a severely disturbed four-year-old boy, Sam, both as Sam’s auxiliary ego and superego, via experiences including from their transference-countertransference relationship.
 From the intervention that ended in two years, Dr. Boles noted the therapeutic effect of analysis relating to the sessions held for Sam during the treatment process, and helping the child to acknowledge, bear and regulate one’s emotions.
 The process was achievable by setting up interactive environments for Sam to experience, including implying the limit-setting to his playful session with punishments if crossing harmful thresholds.

-After two years, the analysis ended in an abrupt manner, for which according to Dr. Leon Hoffman, could be due no communication between the child regarding Dr. Boles acting as Sam's auxiliary ego and superego roles, combining with no direct guidance to limit-setting upon Sam's permissive aggression following a punishment threat.
+After two years, the analysis ended in an abrupt manner, for which according to Dr. Leon Hoffman, could be due to no communication between the child regarding Dr. Boles acting as Sam's auxiliary ego and superego roles, combined with no direct guidance to limit-setting upon Sam's permissive aggression following a punishment threat.
 Meanwhile from Dr. Hoffman’s perspective, Dr. Boles performed as a developmental object for Sam, through attempts at helping the child to control and identify his feelings, especially aggression, and in hopes of building his mental structure.

 Overall, Dr. Hoffman, in reference to Dr. Boyle's results of this analysis, remarked on the importance of the analysts as auxiliary ego or superego (or both) for the child to overcome one's emotions, feelings, and emerging wishes whether one can control.
 He further stated the requirement for all analysts and therapists to frequently self-educate around their careers and from the errors made, such as bypassing the patient's mental defenses and precociously uncovering the patient's wishes - ending the analysis from the patient leaving.